World Journal of Case Reports and Clinical Images

 above."

-Meanwhile, the squid's smaller right eye
+Meanwhile, the squid's smaller right

-its differently-sized eyes, the strawberry squid is sometimes called the
+to its differently-sized eyes, the strawberry squid is sometimes called the

 cockeyed squid.